History of IEEE

 IEEE, an association dedicated to advancing innovation and technological excellence for the benefit of humanity, is the world's largest technical professional society.
 It is designed to serve professionals involved in all aspects of the electrical, electronic, and computing fields and related areas of science and technology that underlie modern civilization.

 IEEE's roots go back to 1884 when electricity began to become a major influence in society.
 There was one major established electrical industry, the telegraph, which since the 1840s had come to connect the world with a data communications system faster than the speed of transportation.
 The telephone and electric power and light industries had just gotten underway.

 IEEE, pronounced "Eye-triple-E," stands for the Institute of Electrical and Electronics Engineers.
 The organization is chartered under this name and it is the full legal name.

-However, as the world's largest technical professional association, IEEE's membership has long been composed of engineers, scientists, and allied professionals.
+However, as the world's largest technical professional organization, IEEE's membership has long been composed of engineers, scientists, and allied professionals.
 These include computer scientists, software developers, information technology professionals, physicists, medical doctors, and many others in addition to IEEE's electrical and electronics engineering core.
 For this reason the organization no longer goes by the full name, except on legal business documents, and is referred to simply as IEEE.

 In the spring of 1884, a small group of individuals in the electrical professions met in New York, USA.
 They formed a new organization to support professionals in their nascent field and to aid them in their efforts to apply innovation for the betterment of humanity—the American Institute of Electrical Engineers, or AIEE for short.
 That October, the AIEE held its first technical meeting in Philadelphia, PA, USA.
 Many early leaders, such as founding President Norvin Green of Western Union, came from telegraphy.